IntellectualSites/documentation/plotsquared/commands.md

 ## Command Overview

-PlotSquared have an amount of commands for different uses.
+PlotSquared has a lot of commands for different purposes.
 At here you find the complete command list with her syntax and permissions.

 command-categories: